WCSCourses/Comp_Sys_Bio2025/course_data_2025/Monday_PathwaysNetworks_MSK/README.md

 ---

 ### Recommended Approach
-While I also provide step-by-step instructions for the Cytoscape user interface below, I strongly recommend trying to use the R code for the following reasons:
+While I also provide step-by-step instructions for the Cytoscape user interface, I strongly recommend trying to use the R code for the following reasons:
 - Reproducibility - Your analysis can be easily repeated and verified
 - Efficiency - Faster execution compared to manual GUI operations
 - Scalability - Simple to apply the same workflow to different datasets